beakerbrowser/beaker-virtual-fs/README.md

   // used internally during diffs to copy state from the given node copyDataFrom (node) {}

+  // sort the items according to the given params sort(column, dir) {}

   // mutators
   async rename (newName) {}
   async copy (newPath) {}